computer-science-engineering/learning-computer-science/src/_notes/books/building-microservices-designing-fine-grained-systems/4_Chapter2_TheEvolutionaryArchitect/readme.md

 **The Coding Architect**: Important it is for the architect to actually sit with the team, perhaps even work with them sometime, including coding with them if need be.

 ## A Principled Approach

+Making decisions in system design is all about trade-offs, and microservice architectures give us lots of trade-offs to make!

+Framing here can help, and a great way to help frame our decision making is to define a set of principles and practices that guide it, based on goals that we are trying to achieve.
+Let’s look at each in turn.

+### Strategic Goals

+What is the driving vision for the business?
+And how does it change?

+### Principles